scentlxss/tezos_nft_shop_dapp/README.md

 ![Built with Taquito][logo]
 Simple implementation to set my store of NFTs DApp in Tezos testnet Florencenet.

 Smart contract updates the current stock of NFTs and the price each time a item is bought doubling the price of the items in the collection.
 This smart contract also adds the owner of the token.
+Admin of the tokens can recover the tokens anytime...

 - contracts/ folder holds the initial compiled storage and the CAMELIGO contract itself.
 - contracts/build compiled storage and contract